arenaxr/arena-docs/content/3d-content/index.md

 [Blender can be downloaded here.](https://www.blender.org/download/)

 Install Blender according to the instructions for your OS.
-I'm using Blender 2.80 on Ubuntu 18.04.4.
+Here, we are using Blender 2.80 on Ubuntu 18.04.4.

 ## Starting Blender
 When you open Blender, choose a General new file. ![tutorial_01](../../assets/img/blender/tutorial_01.png)